-Respond to size, reacting to very big larger and smaller items, e.g. a larger and or very small items that they see or try a smaller soft toy.
-Older Children are learning to Adults might The environment might include Older babies (6 to 12 months) Children are learning to Engage with positions and directions, using gestures and concepts like 'in', 'on', 'under', 'up', 'down' sometimes moving objects or pointing to where they would like to go.
-Enjoy hiding and finding with themselves and objects Begin to put objects inside others and take them out again Explore space by crawling and walking Adults mightUse spatial words during everyday play and routines, e.g. when sweeping leaves off a path or water down the drain.Demonstrate rolling a ball or moving objects over shorter and longer distances.Play peekaboo gamesSupport babies' embodied understanding of position, e.g. singing songs using positional language such as The Grand Old Duke of York or taking them on a laundry basket ride and saying 'Up, up, up!' as you sweep them up into the air, and 'Down, down, down!' as you come down, maybe The environment might includeBooks with opportunities for using spatial language, e.g. Where's Spot? by Eric Hill and Peepo by Janet and Allan Ahlberg and use opportunities in all other books to use spatial wordsResources on different levels and at differing heights and talk about these, e.g. 'There's your teddy up on the shelf'.Bags, boxes and cloths for items to be stored, hidden and transported.Nested boxes, cups or toys, i.e. boxes/cups/toys of different sizes that fit inside each other Books about bodily awareness and movement, e.g. More, More, More said the Show an interest in objects which are the same in contrasting sizes e.g. selecting a big spade or a small spade.
+A range of objects of various lengths and weights in treasure baskets to excite and encourage babies' interests including larger and smaller items, e.g. a larger and a smaller soft tov.

+Older babies Children are learning to Adults might The environment might include (6 to 12 months) Engage with positions and directions, using gestures and concepts like 'in', 'on', 'under', 'up', 'down' sometimes moving objects or pointing to where they would like to go. play and routines, e.g. when sweeping leaves off a path or water down the drain.
+Demonstrate rolling a ball or moving objects over shorter and longer distances.
+Books with opportunities for using spatial language, e.g. Where's Spot? by Eric Hill and Peepo by Janet and Allan Ahlberg and use opportunities in all other books to use spatial words.
+Enjoy hiding and finding with themselves and objects.
+Resources on different levels and at differing heights and talk about these, e.g. 'There's your teddy up on the shelf'.
+Begin to put objects inside others and take them out again.
+Play peekaboo games.
+Support babies' embodied Bags, boxes and cloths for items to be stored, hidden and transported.
+Show an interest in objects which are the same in contrasting sizes e.g. understanding of position, e.g. singing songs using positional language such as The Grand Old Duke of York or taking them on a laundry basket ride Nested boxes, cups or toys, i.e. boxes/cups toys of different sizes that fit inside each other. selecting a big spade or a small spade. and saying 'Up, up, up!' as you sweep them up into the air, and 'Down, down, down!' as you come down, maybe making your voice go up and down too.
+Books about bodily awareness and movement, e.g. More, More, More said the Baby by Vera B Williams.
 Play games that involve curling and stretching, popping up and bobbing down .
 When sharing picture books, take opportunities to point out differences in size, e.g. a big truck and a little truck, or a big cat and a small kitten.
-Talk about the properties of shapes, e.g. flat, round, curvy, bumpy.
-Baby by Vera B Williams Low mirrors to support babies to develop bodily awareness.
-Objects demonstrating marked differences in size e.g. dolls and adult chairs, tiny and big bears, blocks and containers and talk about big and small Blocks and boxes to build with
+Talk about the properties of shapes, e.g. flat, round, curvy, bumpy .
+Low mirrors to support babies to develop bodily awareness.
+Objects demonstrating marked differences in size e.g. dolls and adult chairs, tiny and big bears, blocks and containers and talk about big and small .
+Blocks and boxes to build with objects that stack e.g. wooden blocks, stacking cups.